 With a large number of options present in the cyber market today, it’s important to have the guidance and tools needed to remain relevant and stay ahead of your competition.
 Knowing what the latest IT trends also help you make informed decisions as to how your business can better grow.
 Managing infrastructure complexity also continues to—as the name implies—become more complex as each day passes.

-This reality becomes especially true for smaller businesses that have a tiny IT group or a one-person tech guy.
+This reality becomes especially true for small businesses that have a tiny IT group or a one-person tech guy.

 Products that are no longer supported by the manufacturer can be taxing and costly